JanRudert/body-measurement-api/README.md

     ./sbt run

 This will download sbt and project dependencies on the first run.
-Afterwards the web application will be reachable at [http://localhost:9000] ( http://localhost:9000 ).
+Afterwards the web application will be reachable at [http://localhost:9000](http://localhost:9000).

 ## Test

     ./sbt test

 ## Continuous Deployment

-On every push on branch `master` the application will be built and tested on [travis] (https://travis-ci.org/JanRudert/body-measurement-api/builds).
-If the build succeeds, it will be deployed to heroku and will be public available at [http://body-measurement-api.herokuapp.com/].
+On every push on branch `master` the application will be built and tested on [travis](https://travis-ci.org/JanRudert/body-measurement-api/builds).
+If the build succeeds, it will be deployed to heroku and will be public available at [heroku](http://body-measurement-api.herokuapp.com/).

 # Persistence